The Architecture, Engineering and Construction Technologies program's mission is to:

 Provide students with the general education skills, attitudes, and values for effectively working with others, contributing to the AEC industry, and accepting responsibilities implied in support of a safe and sustainable natural and built environment.

-The Architectural, Engineering and CAD Technologies program is designed to prepare students for immediate employment as architectural or engineering drawing technicians, or construction management interns.
+The Architecture, Engineering and Construction Technologies program is designed to prepare students for immediate employment as architectural or engineering drawing technicians, or construction management interns.
 It also prepares in-service professionals for employment upgrading.
 Some students also use the program to prepare for employment in building construction, interior design drawing, kitchen and bath design, solar energy planning, construction estimating, land surveying, and various other fields.
-If you are interested in using the program as a step on the way to a bachelor’s degree in architecture or engineering, please see a Honolulu Academic Counselor.
+If you are interested in using the program as a step on the way to a bachelor's degree in architecture or engineering, please see a Honolulu Academic Counselor.

 Degrees That Can Be Earned

 - Certificate of Achievement (CA)

 Cost of Textbooks/Supplies